Posted on: August 12, 2021

 Remember that, whether the judges are coming to your site or you are presenting to them in another location, it’s important to demonstrate synergy with what you’ve said in your written submission.
 Consider who should be part of the presenting team and prepare and rehearse so the presentation is seamless.
 In particular, practise the questions you’re likely to be asked.
 Also, research the judges’ background, so you have more insight to help build rapport and anticipate their individual interests.

 It clearly pays to be prepared and plan when putting your business forward for an award.
-Whilst we’ve looked here at tips for the submission itself, there are also many marketing opportunities in participating in the whole awards’ process.
-In our next article in this two-part series we’ll discuss how to make the most of these and share ideas on communication themes and activities you can undertake to get your share (if not more) of the award’s publicity.
+Whilst we’ve looked here at tips for the submission itself, there are also many marketing opportunities from participating in the whole awards’ process.
+We cover those in this article, in particular how to make the most of the award’s publicity.
 In the meantime, if you would like help with an award submission, do get in touch.